rthedrick91/movie-collection/pages/about.md

 **Director - required, 1 or more value(s) allowed**

-Description: The director element includes the name of the director(s) that directed the film.
+The director element includes the name of the director(s) that directed the film.
 This information will be taken from the credits of the film.
 The name of the director will be formatted with all proper grammar and spacing.

 Examples: Martin Scorsese, Edgar Wright, George Lucas